box-products/handbook/appendix-02-titles-for-data.md

 prev_url: "/appendix-01-managers"
 ---

-We use the following criteria to assess the level and title of our data analysts at SALT Insure.
+We use the following criteria to assess the level and title of our data analysts at SALT.
 These criteria aren't exhaustive, and they aren't mere checklists.
 They're a guidance to having an individualized discussion about career progression.

 ## General job description